Our Plants

 Polystichum tsus-simense Korean Rock Fern Z 5-9

-Compact, glossy green fronds with black stems growing in a rosette.
+Compact, glossy, evergreen, narrow, arrow-shaped fronds with dark veins and black stems growing in a rosette.

 $14.95/bareroot

-BuyCompact, glossy green fronds with black stems growing in a rosette.
+BuyCompact, glossy, evergreen, narrow, arrow-shaped fronds with dark veins and black stems growing in a rosette.

 Size: 12-20” x 12-16”